Azure/msrestazure-for-python/README.rst

 - The authentication part of this package has been moved to `azure-identity <https://pypi.org/project/azure-identity/>`_
 - The other parts of this library are covered by `azure-mgmt-core <https://pypi.org/project/azure-mgmt-core/>`_

-As such, we will no longer accept PR and fix issues on this project, and this repo will be soon archived.
+As such, we will no longer accept PR and fix issues on this project.

 Installation
 ------------